Saraesabbagh/cyb4/README.md

 # cyb technical

+### Comments about technical

+So far out of the techinicals that I have had to do this turned about to be the most fun.
+However there were some areas where given more time I would like to improve on.

+- TESTING - I'm not happy with my test coverage.
+I came into some difficulty installing jest testing from scratch so wasn't able to complete the stretch goal that I would have hoped for.
+- REFACTORING- I built everything first so that it would work, with a goal to refactor out the components into their own atomic elements that are then called into the app.
+I ran out of time to do so.
+The result whilst is a working app, it's not as clean as I would like to show.
+- LEARNINGS- This task tested me to not just build a basic front end but to insist that api calls were dealt with on a backend.
+I have built front end apps before so this was a way to use the knowledge I already had but to build on it further to allow for a full full stack application to be built.

+### Results

+Below are a few screen grabs of the final product and a quick video showing the game being played.

 ### Overview

 Build a small game where the player needs to correctly guess the film or tv-show of a